 The word "no" can be a tough pill to swallow.

 A sales objection is an explicit expression by a buyer that a barrier exists between the current situation and what needs to be satisfied before buying from you.
-Beyond that, it's an indication that the buyer is engaged, which sure beats apathy.
+In other words, it's a clear signal that you have more work to do in the selling process.

-However, you still have work to do.
+But you still have work to do.

 1. Listen Fully to the Objection

 Your first reaction when you hear an objection may be to jump right in and respond immediately.
 Resist this temptation.
 When you react too quickly, you risk making assumptions about the objection.
-Take the time to listen to the objection fully.
+Instead:

 2. Understand the Objection Completely

-To do this, you must ask permission from the buyer to understand and explore the issue.
-Once explored, restate the concern as you understand it.
+To do this, ask permission from the buyer to understand and explore the issue.
+From there, restate the concern as you understand it.
 Sometimes when you restate the objection, the buyer sees the issue more fully, and you get closer to the true source of the objection as a result.

 3. Respond Properly

-You should do your best to resolve their issue right away.
-The more you can resolve issues in real time, the greater chance you have of moving the sale forward.
+You should do your best to resolve their issue right away if possible.
+The more effectively you can resolve issues in real time, the greater chance you have of moving the sale forward.
 If you need more information to resolve a specific concern, you may have to look something up or investigate further.

 4. Confirm You've Satisfied the Objection